tinymce/tinymce-docs/enterprise/server/index.md

 ### Step 4.
 Pass the configuration file to the Java application server

 > **HTTP proxy:** If you are relying on an HTTP proxy for outgoing HTTP/HTTPS connections to the Internet, consider configuring use of the proxy by the application server by setting JVM system properties at this point.
-These can be set in the same manner as `config.file` using the instructions below (using the `-D` option to the `java` command).
+These can be set in the same manner as `ephox.config.file` using the instructions below (using the `-D` option to the `java` command).
 Please refer to [Networking Properties for Java](http://docs.oracle.com/javase/8/docs/api/java/net/doc-files/net-properties.html) for details on the relevant proxy system properties.
 The system properties `http.proxyHost`, `http.proxyPort`, `http.nonProxyHosts`, `https.proxyHost`, `https.proxyPort` are recognized as well as `http.proxyUser` and `http.proxyPassword` to support authenticating proxies.
 Alternatively, use of a proxy for server-side components can be set directly in their configuration file as discussed on the [Configure]({{ site.baseurl }}/enterprise/server/configure/#proxyoptional) page.

-Tell the services about the configuration file by setting the `config.file` JVM system property to the absolute path of the configuration file.
+Tell the services about the configuration file by setting the `ephox.config.file` JVM system property to the absolute path of the configuration file.
 The exact method for doing this varies depending on your operating system, application server and whether the application server is being run as a system service.
 The authoritative reference for configuring any application server is the vendor documentation, but we'll do our best to get you started below.

 #### Windows

 All Windows examples will assume the name of your configuration file is `application.conf` and it is located in the directory `C:\config\file\location\`.
-You'll need to set the JVM system property `-Dconfig.file=C:\config\file\location\application.conf`.
+You'll need to set the JVM system property `-Dephox.config.file=C:\config\file\location\application.conf`.

 ##### Tomcat